 Bokaro Jharkhand, India Travel Guide

-Embrace the outdoors with walks, boating, and wildlife viewing within Bokaro and its vicinity.
+Embrace the open air with walks, boating, and wildlife viewing within Bokaro and its vicinity.

 Limited formal routes in Bokaro.
 Enjoy leisurely walks around Garga Dam or undeveloped green areas.
 For proper trekking, consider Parasnath Hill (100 km).